Skip to Content

 There is nothing like sitting on a garden bench watching the butterflies feed on a free-flowing butterfly bush.

 Be sure to plant milkweed, butterfly weed, salvia, and other plants that butterflies love.
-Doing this will attract the bees too.Butterfly bushes attract butterflies in droves
+Doing this will attract the bees too.A butterfly sitting on top of a large flower.

 Do you have some tips for creating a cottage garden look that you would like to share?
 Please leave your comments below.